Investing in Robotics Companies and Stocks

 Being a truck driver is the most common job in America, and there are about 3.5 million drivers of which 1.7 million drive the heavy trucks and tractor-trailers that blanket the country’s interstate highways.
 Hence, the industry created its own little startup ecosystem with companies developing applications for fuel efficiency, fleet management, and kits that can upgrade any truck to a self-driving vehicle.
 Other driverless trucking startups focus on the algorithms, computer vision solutions, or building the trucks themselves.
-Large conglomerates like Daimler and Walmart are also investing heavily in the field.
-While they aren’t pure-play investments on the theme, their contributions to the development of driverless trucking are significant.
+Large conglomerates like Daimler and Walmart are also investing heavily in the field, and their contributions to the development of driverless trucking are significant.
 There is at least one pure-play stock in this space, something we talked about in our piece on 4 Self-Driving Semi-Truck Stocks for Investors.
 We also did a deeper dive into TuSimple in a piece titled Is Self-Driving Truck Stock TuSimple a Buy?
 Our most recent piece looks at Self-Driving Trucks: 3 Pure Play Stocks to Avoid For Now.

 Autonomous Vehicles That Aren’t Cars